python-openxml/python-docx/docs/dev/analysis/features/numbering.rst

 CT_LevelSuffix
     Another atomic complex type.
 CT_NumFmt
-    This is a copmlex type with no children, one required attribute, ``val``, and one
+    This is a complex type with no children, one required attribute, ``val``, and one
     optional attribute, ``format``.
+CT_LvlLegacy
+    This type has three optional attributes,
+    ``legacy``, ``legacySpace`` and ``legacyIndent``.
+    Clearly, its use is intended for parsing of documents in a legacy format.

 The following complex types are defined in ``shared.py`` because they are referred to by a type outside of